Published Saturday, Feb. 28, 2009 | 1:30 p.m.

 “It’s a good way to start my Nationwide Series debut, I guess,” said Speed, who posted a fast time of 29.597 seconds at 182.451 mph.
 “The car was awesome.”

 Then there’s the flip side.
 You know, when you’re having one of those days where everything just doesn’t go your way … yeah so far I’m (Andy Samuelson) having one of those starts today at LVMS.

-10: Anyway to make a long story short, we had a technical snafu on the Web site this morning.
+10: Anyway to make a long story short, we had a technical snag-fu on the Web site this morning.
 I tried to utilize our 45-minute drive from Henderson to LVMS to solve the problem.
-But a quick shot of Joe from the Starbucks cup turned into one of the worst decisions ever.
+But a quick shot of joe from the Starbucks cup turned into one of the worst decision ever.
 Here’s a little more foreshadowing: I don’t normally drink coffee!